 For example, let’s say you run a company that offers gardening services.
 You may specialize in landscape design, lawn maintenance, pest identification and eradication, mowing, weeding, and other related services.

-What do you think will happen if you display all of your services in your landing page?
+What do you think will happen if you display all of your services on your landing page?
 I’ll give you a hint: astronomic bounce rates.

 So, instead of cramming all this content right where conversion happens, you should design landing pages for each service and state why they’re the best and how they can help your target audience.